-What do the Koch family, Mars family, S.C.
-Johnson family and Rockefeller family all have in common?
+What do the Koch, Mars, S.C.
+Johnson, Kennedy and Rockefeller families all have in common?
 Well, besides all being multi-billion dollar empires, they all have less money than the Waltons of Wal-Mart Stores Inc. of Bentonville (NYSE:WMT).

 Forbes recently ranked America's richest families, who combined for an aggregate wealth of $1.2 trillion, and the Walton family — made up of Christy Walton, Jim Walton, Alice Walton, S. Robson Walton, Ann Walton Kroenke and Nancy Walton Laurie — was the wealthiest with a combined net worth of $152 billion.